-Thus realizing the importance of women workers in packaging industry relating to their working conditions and health problems, the present study was undertaken with the following objectives:
+Thus realizing the importance of women workers in bakery industry relating to their working conditions and health problems, the present study was undertaken with the following objectives: - To analyze the working postures of the female workers engaged in pre-packaging of bakery products.

-- To analyze the working postures of the female workers engaged in packaging of bakery products. - To determine the prevalence of work related musculoskeletal problems among women workers. - To study the relationship between RULA scores with work related musculoskeletal problems of the workers.
+To determine the prevalence of Work Related Musculoskeletal problems among women workers.

+To study the relationship between RULA scores with work related musculoskeletal problems of the workers.